-With Datascape v2 you can plot over 15 million data points on screen, although this will depend on the power of your machine, the density of the data and the complexity of the 3D objects you are using for each data point.
+With Datascape v2 we could plot over 15 million data points on screen, although this depended on the power of your machine, the density of the data and the complexity of the 3D objects that you were using for each data point.

 But getting the data onto the screen is only half the task - the key point about a visual analytics system is that you can manipulate the display in order to extract the sense, meaning and stories behind the data.
-With Datascape you can:
+With Datascape you could: